 For the very young, the museum has a designated Infant/Toddler Play Porch designed after a Betsy-Tacy story setting (written by local children’s book author, Maud Hart Lovelace), loaded with toddler-friendly toys.
 And for children of all ages, the museum’s farmyard offers a host of friendly livestock, including miniature horses, cows, sheep and baby chicks.

 Take to the great outdoors at Sibley Park, perfect for both adults and children, and listed as one of Minnesota’s top 9 coolest playgrounds by NewsCastic.
 While admiring the landscape with gorgeous gardens along its trails, don’t forget to stop at the park’s farm-themed playground, with its bright red barnyard-shaped slide, immobile green tractor and life-sized statues of livestock.
 Adjacent to the playground is a live petting zoo where families can meet goats, cows, pigs, chickens and more.
-During the colder season, come see the month-long Kiwanis Holiday Lights, where one million LED lights are on display.
+During the colder season, come see the month-long Kiwanis Holiday Lights, where more than one million LED lights are on display.
 Families are encouraged to bring their sleds to ride the snowy hills or skate on the outdoor rink.

 WOW!
 Zone Family Entertainment Center